jaredboice/daniel-san/README-npm.md

 ## Description

 maximize your potential with **Daniel-San**, a node-based budget-projection engine that helps your routines and finances find balance.
-The program features multi-currency conversion capability and multi-frequency accounting triggers, including: once, daily, weekly, bi-weekly, tri-weekly, monthly, annually and more.
+The program features aggregates, terminal and file-based reporting output, multi-currency conversion capability and multi-frequency accounting triggers, including: once, daily, weekly, bi-weekly, tri-weekly, monthly, annually and more.
 Timezones help to keep your enterprise in sync, while special adjustments allow the movement of process-dates around holidays and weekends via prepay or postpay.
 Dynamic rule modification allows the injection of growth-and-decay functions.
 Additionally, the user can create reminder/routine rules for events that won't contribute to the balanceEnding calculation.
 Extend rule/event properties by adding custom fields.
 Breathe in through nose, out the mouth.
 Wax on, wax off.
 Don't forget to breathe, very important.

-## Breaking Change in v10.0.0
-all non-rule configuration for the danielSan object have been moved into the new "config" field.

-## Breaking Change in v8.0.0
-As of v8.0.0, to make way for a cleaner distinction between event dates and effective dates, dateStart and dateEnd at the top-level of the danielSan master control unit are now effectiveDateStart and effectiveDateEnd, respectively.
-And the eventDate on the event level has been changed to dateStart as a cleaner approach to applying time spans to events.

-## Breaking Change in v3.0.0
+## Breaking Changes in v11.0.0
-In v3.0, the currencyConversion function parameters have changed from currentSymbol and futureSymbol to inputSymbol and outputSymbol, respectively.
-Because naming things is hard.
+see documentation on github

 ## Install, Import & Execute